 Nestled in the foothills of Northern Colorado, Lory State Park offers exciting recreation close to Fort Collins.
 Horsetooth Reservoir borders the east side of the park, providing a access for hand-launched boats from the state park-side, and numerous fishing coves.

 Biking: All trails are open to biking.
 Horsetooth Mountain Open Space Trails can be accessed through the park’s trails.

-Boating: Hand launched boat can be launched in the park’s North Eltuck Bay parking lot into Horsetooth Reservoir.
+Boating: Hand launched boats can be launched in the park’s North Eltuck Bay parking lot into Horsetooth Reservoir.
 The lake is open to powerboating, but not through the park.
 The closest boat ramp is at Horsetooth Dam – Satanka Cove, 2 miles away.
 Otherwise, boaters can head to Boyd Lake State Park.

 Camping: Only backcountry camping is permitted at one of 6 backcountry campsites.
 The hike is at least 2 miles to the primitive sites.
 No facilities are provided and there no fires.

 Fishing: 6 coves border Horsetooth Reservoir with bass, trout, and walleye fishing.

 Geocaching: 1 geocache in the park located at N 40 34.067 W 105 11.252

 Hiking: 20 miles of trails offer a variety of treks, open year round.

 Horseback Riding: All trails are open to horses.